 Zero Waste Events

-At Champlain College we are working toward becoming a Zero Waste institution.
-One step toward this goal is hosting Zero Waste Events.
 A Zero Waste Event is any one-time program, occasion, or event that diverts the waste generated by at least 90%.
-This is accomplished by reducing, composting and recycling most of the waste from the event.
-Together Sustain Champlain, the Conference and Event Center, and Dining Services work with event planners to make events Zero Waste.
+This is accomplished by composting and recycling most of the waste from the event, and reducing waste before and during the event.
+Together with Sustain Champlain, the Conference and Event Center, and Dining Services, we work with event planners to make events Zero Waste.
 This work also supports Vermont's Act 148- The Universal Recycling Law.
 Learn more on CSWD's website.

 - Waste Reduction: strategies to reduce total waste generation (garbage, recycling, and compost)